pryorlg/GorillaWarfare/README.txt

 Gorilla Warfare
 By: Cody Kallenbach, Reese Farrell, Pryor Gibson

-NOTE: All sprites and prefabs containing paid assets from third party websites have been removed for licensing reasons.
+NOTE: All sprites and prefabs containing paid assets from third party websites have been removed from the public repository for licensing reasons.
 These sprites are available for purchase from these locations:

 Map sprites and tiles
 https://szadiart.itch.io/sidescroll-worlds-set3